Koi

 DETAILS

-Certified Organic, Practicing Biodynamic.
+Certified Organic.
 50% Pignoletto, 50% Montuni.
 Sourced from a 60+ year-old vineyard, on largely clayey soils, with the two varieties interplanted--a white field blend.
 Grapes are hand-harvested and then entirely whole-cluster pressed.
-About 5% of the must is collected and kept frozen to employ for refermentation later on.
-The other 95% of the must is wild fermented, then in spring the juice is added (5%) and everything is bottled to become frizzante.
-Second fermentation takes place in the bottle.
+About 5% of the must is collected and kept frozen to employ for refermentation later on; in spring that must is added as a liqueur de tirage and bottled to become frizzante.
+(In other words, the wine undergoes full secondary fermentation.)
 Unfined, unfiltered, undisgorged.
-No SO2.
-We recommend a gentle roll of the bottle to incorporate sediment.
+No SO2 added.
+‘Chi Mera’ is winemaker Flavio Restani’s most easy-going, lower-pressure sparkling wine, with nice hazy texture coming from the Montuni and herbal, marzipan-like notes derived from Pignoletto.
+It’s a beauty of a light sparkler that conveys the gentle minerality of the region and freshness of the Koi style.

 Download Tech Sheet